Ville Valo: Early life

-Ville Hermanni Valo was born in Helsinki, Finland on 22 November 1976, the son of a Hungarian mother and a Finnish father.
+Ville Hermanni Valo was born in Helsinki, Finland, on 22 November 1976, the son of a Hungarian mother and a Finnish father.
 His mother Anita worked as a shoe saleswoman and later for the city of Helsinki.
-His father Kari worked as taxi driver, before opening a sex shop, where Valo would later work as a teenager.
+His father Kari worked as a taxi driver, before opening a sex shop, where Valo would later work as a teenager.
 Valo also has a younger brother Jesse, who, like his older brother, embarked on a music career, before turning to professional kickboxing.
 A few months after Valo was born, the family moved from Vallila to Oulunkylä, where later Valo attended comprehensive school.
 Valo's earliest musical memories pertain to his father, who would often listen to Finnish folk artists such as Tuomari Nurmio and Tapio Rautavaara while driving his taxi.
 Valo's mother also recounted how Rauli "Badding" Somerjoki's "Paratiisi" was the only thing that would sooth Valo as an infant.
 At age eight, Valo bought the album Animalize by Kiss, which sparked his interest in music.

 After second grade, Valo was accepted into music-oriented class, where he took up bass guitar, inspired by Gene Simmons of Kiss.
 During third grade, Valo befriended Mikko "Mige" Paananen, who played bass as well.
 Around fourth or fifth grade, Valo joined his first band B.L.O.O.D., which played its first and only show in front of Valo's class.
 Afterwards Valo joined the Eloveena Boys, who performed a variety of U2 and Dire Straits covers at school dances.
 Valo also wrote his first song while in the band.
-During seventh grade, Valo met guitarist Mikko "Linde" Lindström.
-The two soon joined Aurora, which featured Valo on drums.
-During lower secondary school, Valo played bass and drums in various other bands as well.
-He also attended the Helsinki Pop & Jazz Conservatory.
-After lower secondary school, Valo applied to the music-oriented Sibelius Upper Secondary School, but was rejected.
-He eventually dropped out of school altogether to concentrate on his music career.
-Valo was allowed to skip Finland's national military service due to his asthma.
+During seventh grade, Valo met guitarist Mikko "Linde" Lindström, with whom he joined Aurora, which featured Valo on drums.
+During lower secondary school, Valo attended the Helsinki Pop & Jazz Conservatory, whilst playing bass and drums in various other bands as well.
+Afterwards he applied to the music-oriented Sibelius Upper Secondary School, but was rejected.
+Valo eventually dropped out of school altogether to concentrate on his music career.
+He was also allowed to skip Finland's national military service due to his asthma.